 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for beloranib and ZGN-839.
+Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for beloranib, ZGN-839 and our second-generation MetAP2 inhibitors.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates.

 Since our inception, we have focused substantially all of our efforts and financial resources on developing beloranib, which is currently in Phase 3 clinical development for our lead indication of the treatment of hyperphagia and obesity in patients with PWS and Phase 2 clinical development for the treatment of obesity in patients with HIAO and the treatment of severe obesity in the general population.
 We have funded our operations to date through proceeds from sales of redeemable convertible preferred stock, convertible debt and proceeds from our IPO and follow-on public offering, and have incurred losses in each year since our inception.
-Our net losses were \$13.5 million for the three months ended March 31, 2015 and \$36.5 million for the year ended December 31, 2014.
-As of March 31, 2015, we had a deficit accumulated of \$118.9 million.
-Substantially all of our operating losses resulted from costs incurred in connection with our development programs for beloranib and ZGN-839, licensing milestone fees and from general and administrative costs associated with our operations.
+Our net losses were \$51.1 million for the nine months ended September 30, 2015 and \$36.5 million for the year ended December 31, 2014.
+As of September 30, 2015, we had an accumulated deficit of \$156.5 million.
+Substantially all of our operating losses resulted from costs incurred in connection with our development programs for beloranib, ZGN-839 and our second-generation MetAP2 inhibitors, licensing milestone fees and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
-We expect our research and development expenses to significantly increase in connection with our additional clinical trials of beloranib and development of ZGN-839 and of any other product candidates we may choose to pursue.
+We expect our research and development expenses to significantly increase in connection with our additional clinical trials of beloranib and development of ZGN-839, our second-generation MetAP2 inhibitors and of any other product candidates we may choose to pursue.
 In addition, if we obtain marketing approval for beloranib, we will incur significant sales, marketing and outsourced manufacturing expenses.
 Now that we are a public company, we will incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.